nasaarmas/pmaports-alioth/Notes/001-debuggin_buzz.md

 Nothing explicitly related to haptics or buzzers appeared.

-## Step 3: Inspecting Kernel Configuration
+## 3. Inspecting Kernel Configuration

 I then examined the kernel config (`/proc/config.gz`) for any modules related to vibration or buzzers: